secfurry/sideshow/README.md

 "freezes" and does not respond with the "D" and "E" LEDs on. __This error type__ __does not use the Activity or Network LEDs.__

-If you have a SDCard that has issues also, please leave me an leave an [Issue](https://github.com/secfurry/inky-frame/issues/new?title=SDCard+Init+Critical) with information on the SDCard and it's manufactor, size and class markings (eg: C with the number, U with the number, etc.) so I can test further.
+If you have a SDCard that has issues also, please leave me an [Issue](https://github.com/secfurry/inky-frame/issues/new?title=SDCard+Init+Critical) with information on the SDCard and it's manufactor, size and class markings (eg: C with the number, U with the number, etc.) so I can test further.